top of page

 7. Data Standardization & Cleanup

-You may have noticed in your current system that the data in your system has become cluttered and disorganized through the years.
-This often happens through employee turnover or just simply inconsistent user input.
-Creating a data standardization list for all fields in your database is a good idea.
-For example, do we use UPPER CASE, lower case, or Proper Case?
-Are users entering unsupported characters or symbols into your current system?
-Creating a data standardization document will dictate how data is entered into your system.
-This becomes extremely important for importing your data into a new design and how your reporting output will look.
+Over time, you might have observed that the data in your current system has become chaotic and unstructured.
+This often results from staff changes or inconsistent user input.
+Developing a data standardization list for all fields in your database is advisable.
+For instance, should text be in uppercase, lowercase, or Proper Case?
+Are users inputting unsupported characters or symbols into your system?
+Creating a data standardization document will define how data should be entered into your system.
+This is crucial when importing your data into a new design and affects the appearance of your reporting output.
+Check out our post on ERP Data Standardization for tips and a worksheet.

 Summary

-Migrating to a new ERP system requires significant company resources and involvement.
-While it is hardly ever "the right time," looking at your current situation will save you a lot of time and money.
-We help companies prepare for implementing new ERP business software systems by acting as project champions on your behalf.
-Contact us for further information.
+Transitioning to a new ERP system demands significant company resources and engagement.
+Although a "perfect time" rarely exists, evaluating your current circumstances can save time and cost.
+We assist companies in preparing for new ERP business software implementation by serving as project advocates on your behalf.

 Comments